 If you are granted a residence permit, you must take out a full health insurance covering you and any accompanying family members until you are covered by the Danish National Health Insurance.

 If you are granted a residence permit, it is also a requirement that in the first year you have earned a minimum of DKK 50,000 in Denmark.
-The Danish Agency for Labour Market and Recruitment will automatically check the Danish income register to see if you meet this requirement.
+The Danish Agency for International Recruitment and Integration will automatically check the Danish income register to see if you meet this requirement.
 If not, your residence permit may be revoked.